 There’s a much more detailed explanation of Jane Elliott’s exercise, on Wikipedia.

 It totally kneecap’d me.
 (Can you tell I’ve been reading tough-guy gumshoe fiction?)
-Of course the generic plavix pills kids performed better when they were on top.
+Of course the kids performed better when they were on top.
 They were sure of themselves.
 They were confident.
 They knew they were great, capable of amazing things.
 “Better than” translates well to “awesome across the board”.
 Good feelings = great work.
 No doubt!

 And of course the down group felt rotten.
 Distracted.
 Incapable.
 Lesser.